 With a suggested retail price of $130-160 the Pro 5000 is a more expensive brush.

-The good news is though, that the actual selling price is around $100 or less, giving somewhere between a $30-60 saving – we have included a live comparison of buying options here.
+The good news is though, that the actual selling price is around $100 or less, giving somewhere between a $30-60 saving.

 Shop around and you might even find the odd deal that brings the price down even further.

-Amazon are particularly good for such deals and getting the 5000 for just $85 is not impossible.
+Amazon is particularly good for such deals and getting the 5000 for just $85 is not impossible.